Why Babies Spit Up and How To Help

 How frequently does your baby spit up?

-More than six times per day
+• More than six times per day

-Four to six times per day
+• Four to six times per day

-One to three times per day
+• One to three times per day

-Rarely or never
+• Rarely or never

 Potential causes for baby spit ups

-There are numerous reasons why even healthy infants may spit up regularly.
+There are numerous reasons why even healthy infants may spit up regularly:

-Immature digestive system/gastrointestinal tract
+1. Immature digestive system/gastrointestinal tract

-Newborn babies' digestive systems are not yet fully mature (the reason why they can't eat solid foods until around six months).
-This can contribute to discomfort and spitting up in several ways.
+Newborn babies' digestive systems are not yet fully mature (the reason why they can't eat solid foods until around 6 months).

 Most importantly, their esophageal sphincter, the muscle at the end of the esophagus that closes to keep out stomach contents, is underdeveloped.
 This makes it much easier for swallowed milk or formula to come back up–their stomach is like a bottle with no cap!